mikewacker/age-verification/README.md

 ### High-Level Idea

-A key consideration for age verification is protecting the anonymity of social media accounts.
-Here are the goals:
+Many social media accounts are anonymous; protecting the anonymity of such accounts ia a key consideration.

 - For protecting the anonymity of users, we want an "A" grade.
 - For stopping kids from bypassing the system, we want a "B" or "C" grade.